-The strategic plan essentially looks at where your existing business is and determines where you want to go in the future.
+On the other hand, you can use the strategic plan to look at where your existing business is and determine where you want it to go in the future.

 So here are 9 reasons you need a strategic plan…

-A well crafted strategic plan presents a picture of your key priorities for the period, the strategies to implement them and who is responsible for what.
+A well crafted strategic plan presents a picture of your key priorities for the period.
+It also includes the strategies to implement them, and who is responsible for what.

-In this way, everyone in the business is "on the same page."
-This makes it easy to keep check on implementation and to revisit strategies which are not working as expected.
+In this way, everyone in the business is “on the same page.”
+This makes it easy to keep check on implementation, revisiting strategies which are not working as expected.